TotalKrill/diffsync/README.md

 }

 fn main() {
-    // clients request updates from the server, after each request, the state should be equal, and hopefulle it does not mean a full state update let mut client1 = Client::<Data, u32>::with_id(1337);
+    // clients request updates from the server, after each request,
+    // the state should be equal, and it should not be a full update
+    // for subsequent requests
+    let mut client1 = Client::<Data, u32>::with_id(1337);
     let mut server: Server<Data, u32> = Server::default();